Shrimpey/Shrimpey/README.md

 ---

 ### Antropy game
 Antropy is an arcade-ish 2.5D topdown space shooter game with infinite universe.
-It's planned to be released in the first quarter of 2021.
+It's planned to be released in the second quarter of 2021.
 More information to come, track progress with the links below 👇

 ![Antropy panel](/NAME_webpage_color_highRes.jpg?raw=true)